pygaurav/mcp-trino/docs/oauth.md

-# OAuth Implementation Plan for Trino MCP Server
+# OAuth Implementation Plan for Trino MCP Server with mcp-remote

-Based on the Trino Go client documentation and current codebase analysis, here's a comprehensive plan for implementing OAuth support:
+Based on the Trino Go client documentation and mcp-remote integration analysis, here's a simplified plan for implementing OAuth support using mcp-remote as the authentication proxy:

 ## Prerequisites